cpettitt/cp-data/README.md

 # License

-cp-set is licensed under the terms of the MIT License.
+cp-data is licensed under the terms of the MIT License.
 See the LICENSE file for details.

 [npm package manager]: http://npmjs.org/